Images

 A wavelength for the start of the filter bandpass of the image - in Angstrom.
 This is required by the Simple Image Access service.

 A rough central wavelength of the image - in Angstrom.
-This is used to order the bands in the cutout service options.
+This is used to order the bands in the Image Cutout service options.

 A wavelength for the end of the filter bandpass of the image - in Angstrom.
 This is required by the Simple Image Access service.